eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Quality-Kit/Software Development View/page_software-development-view.md

 The dataAddress object's structure is determined by the dataplane implementation as it configures the details of the data transfer.
 They are not visible via the catalog.

-The following suggestion is a draft how Assets (and thus by proxy, dcat:Datasets) should be registered in the Quality Use-Case.
+The following suggestion is a non-standardized draft how Assets (and thus by proxy, dcat:Datasets) should be registered in the Quality Use-Case.

 ```json